 - Branches – Branches arise from the trunks or limbs of the tree forming part of the crown.
 They extend to have twigs that hold leaves, flowers and fruits for some trees.
 The branches are important for the support and transport of water and nutrition from the trunk to the leaves.

-- Trunk – The trunk is the centre structure of the tree where branches and limbs grow from.
+- Trunk – The trunk is the center structure of the tree where branches and limbs grow from.
 It connects the tree from the roots allowing transport of food, nutrients and water to all parts of the crown.
 Trunks also raise leaves above the ground to receive adequate sunlight.
 It’s made up of the outer bark, inner bark, cambium cell layer, sapwood and heartwood.